nemonik/hands-on-DevOps/README.md

 }
 ```

+**NOTE**

+- Starting on page 135 of [The Linux Command Line by William Shotts](http://linuxcommand.org/tlcl.php) Mr Shotts covers how to use nano.
+- There are countless tutorials online for the aforementioned editors.
+- You should be able to pick up and start using any of these in 5 or so minutes.

 ### 9.8.5.
 Align source code with Go coding standards

 ![Activity Diagram for helloworld project: Align source code to Go coding standards](diagrams/helloworld-align-source.svg)